-As part of ST3, Link will extend north to Everett via the Southwest Everett Industrial Center, south to Tacoma, and east to downtown Redmond.
-Additional extensions will serve Ballard and West Seattle, connecting to downtown Seattle and south Kirkland to Issaquah via Bellevue.
+As part of ST3, Link will be extended north to Everett via the Southwest Everett Industrial Center, south to Tacoma, and east to Redmond Town Center.
+Additional extensions will serve Ballard and West Seattle to downtown Seattle, and south Kirkland to Issaquah via Bellevue.
 The technology used for these expansions will be the same as the light rail currently in operation from the University of Washington to SeaTac with exclusive and largely grade-separated rights of way.